 Stanifer, through LIT, has an indirect strategic alliance with a major bauxite explorer, which allows access to retained drill material in the form of sample pulps from bauxite exploration over the applications.
 Over the past two years, LIT has pioneered the use of Laser Induced Breakdown Spectroscopy (‘LIBS’) – a technique for achieving rapid, real-time lithium geochemical measurements – at projects in both Western Australia and Mexico.
 LIBS should prove an ideal tool for rapidly analysing the large number of bauxite sample pulps, with the aim of delineating lithium-anomalous target zones.
 Using proprietary techniques, the application of LIBS to this extensive sample database has the potential to delineate buried pegmatites in deeply weathered environments, overcoming a problem that has impeded previous explorers.

-With a combined area of 753 km2, the six Stanifer exploration licence applications in the southwest of Western Australia are some 300 km by road south of Perth.
+With a combined area of 784 km2, the seven Stanifer tenements in the southwest of Western Australia are some 300 km by road south of Perth.
 A combination of privately held agricultural land and state controlled forestry reserves, they lie between the towns of Nannup and Boyup Brook, in a region of established infrastructure that includes major roads and power transmission corridors (see Figure 1).
 Located between those Stanifer applications is Talison Lithium Limited’s Greenbushes pegmatite mine, the longest continually operating mine in the state.

 Figure 1: Location plan.

 For ease of description, the applications can be divided into three groups, as follows.

 Bridgetown – E70/5023

 Boyup Brook – E70/5024-5026